localz/consul-backup-restore/README.md

 # consul-backup-restore
-consul-backup-restore is a way of easily restoring and backing up key/value pairs from consul.
+consul-backup-restore is a way of easily restoring and backing up key value pairs from consul.
-Works with s3 or locally.
-Does not override existing keys, but can be overriden.
+It works with Amazon's S3 service or locally.